lucas1131/CaptureTheFlag/README.md

 I decided to use listen server because when I was trying to setup dedicated server, I discovered that the engine distributed directly from the store didn't include server build support, and I didn't want to waste more time on setup.
 So instead I just went with listen server that is just there, even though this creates exception cases for the host all the time.

 This was also my first time using the Gameplay Ability System (GAS), so I had a lot of learning to do.
 As for networking, I have worked in multiplayer in Unity using EntitasECS to handle replication and protobuffs for RPCs, and, in Unreal, I have once worked in a small project to try and learn a bit about Unreal's networking, but it was a lot simpler.
+And this being my first experience with GAS, I decided to first implement the mechanics as I would without it, also to avoid refactoring the template too early before I really understood how it's all setup.
+After I had my core mechanics working, I started refactoring them, one by one, into the GAS way.
+This helped ensure I had the core mechanics working regardless of whether I managed to learn GAS.
+I think this is a nice incremental way of working when learning something new.

 Except for the flag icon (<a href="https://www.flaticon.com/free-icons/flag" title="flag icons">Flag icons created by Smashicons - Flaticon</a>), all assets I used were from either one of the other templates or the starter content or procedurally made by me (UI materials basically).